Cells at Work! Code Black

 Cells at Work!
 Code Black (はたらく細胞BLACK, Hataraku Saibō Burakku) is a Japanese manga series spin-off to Cells at Work! by Akane Shimizu.
 The manga was written by Shigemitsu Harada and illustrated by Issei Hatsuyoshiya.
 It was serialized in Kodansha's seinen manga magazine Morning from June 2018 to January 2021, and was licensed in North America by Kodansha USA.
 An anime television series adaptation produced by Liden Films aired from January 10 to March 21, 2021.

 Plot

 In contrast to the main series, which is set in a generally healthy human body, Cells at Work!
-Code Black is set in a "black" environment of a body suffering an unhealthy lifestyle.
-The story follows the anthropomorphic cells struggling to maintain the body against threats such as smoking, excessive alcohol consumption, and sexually transmitted diseases.
+Code Black is set in a "black" environment of an adult man suffering an unhealthy lifestyle.
+The story follows the anthropomorphic cells struggling to maintain the body against threats such as smoking, excessive alcohol consumption, and sexually transmitted infections.